Setup

 is always processed successfully initially.
 Instead, the auto-rescue fights the chargeback by re-attempting the payment.

-The system does not report on this attempts, but may report the chargeback in settlement reports.
+The system does not report on these attempts, but may report the chargeback in settlement reports.